If you’re looking for the best investment opportunities in Canada, you might be overwhelmed by all the different options.

 These companies usually offer advisors you can reach by phone or chat, and will automatically rebalance your portfolio so you’re not straying from your investment goals.
 There will usually be additional features like tax-loss harvesting during tax season also.

-If you want to spend next to no time managing your investments for a low-fee, robo-advisors are a good option.
+If you are new to investing and want to spend next to no time managing your investments for a low-fee, robo-advisors are a great option.

 Risk tolerance: Very high

 Time commitment: High

 Alternative investments in Canada are not publicly traded and include things like private equity, hedge funds, private debt funds, and peer-to-peer lending.

 The liquidity is sometimes quite low, with many of these investments requiring locked-in periods where you won’t be able to withdraw your money.

 Investors choose alternative investments because they believe they can give them higher returns.
 However, certain alternative investments such as hedge funds that can have massive fees, are not proven to outperform the stock market.

 Warren Buffett famously won a $1 million bet against a hedge fund manager that a simple ETF would outperform his chosen hedge funds over a ten year period.